 Although Zimmerman was acquitted of the 2013 killing, the case did not turn on the contentious stand-your-ground doctrine.

 If you have been charged with a homicide offense in Texas, it’s vital to receive experienced criminal defense representation.
-Please call the Medlin Law Firm for a free consultation today.
+Please call The Medlin Law Firm for a free consultation today.

 Similar Posts by The Author: